jeokrohn/ucmprovisioning/README.md

-# Python automation for Unified CM configuration
+# Python automation for Cisco Unified CM configuration

 These scripts allow to automate configuration of a Cisco Unified CM setup in line with the best practices layed out in the